-Join our movement and support a Black woman, Deaf led organization by purchasing a BDSM t shirt for only $20 today!
+Join our movement and support a Black woman, Deaf led organization by purchasing a Black Deaf Students Matter t-shirt.

 Sign name, “cute, smile” in ASL with a “K."

 Ms. Kei-Che Randle is a Black Deaf woman, Educational Consultant, mother of two CODAs/Children of Deaf Adult.
 She serves a Teacher of the Deaf/ Doula/ and aspiring Midwife to her community.

 As a child, Ms. Kei-Che was labeled as being "hearing impaired."
 Due to lack of connection to Deaf community, she wasn't aware nor had the Deaf education to understand that this term is no longer acceptable.

 Ms. Kei-Che was born deaf and had mastered the art of lipreading.
 Later she received bilateral hearing aids in second grade, after consistently falling asleep in class.
 Her teacher and speech pathologist led the family to seeking a late diagnosis.
 They became aware of how tirelessly she was striving to hear.

 She was exposed to fingerspelling as an adolescent.
 Then formally introduced to American Sign Language during her senior year in high school in Tucson, Arizona.
 (Shoutout to Ms. Isela Q.) It was in college where she learned to accept her deafness and challenged others to do the same through kindness and spreading love.
 She noticed the beauty of ASL , the variations, and its impacts on communities...but she wasn’t yet conscious of the transformation that she would soon undergo, as she identifies with being "Deaf," by the way of connection to BlackDeaf communities.